heinerigel/romy_website/content/pages/events.md

 Slug: events
 Authors: Heiner Igel

+#### <small>July 2017</small> Official Romy inauguration
+The ROMY ring laser – already featured by a news article in Science (“Lord of the Rings”, Science, Vol. 356, Issue 6335, pp. 236-238, 2017) – will officially be inaugurated on July 21, 2017, in a ceremony to be held at the Monastery Fürstenfeldbruck (“kleiner Saal”) from 11 am.
+Guest lecturer will be Prof. Dr. Harald Schuh (GFZ Potsdam) speaking about “New roads in modern geodesy”.
+The presentations will be in German.
+An invitation can be found [here](../docs/invitation_inauguration.pdf).
+The event is open to the public!
+In the afternoon there will be an occasion to visit the ring laser structure at the Geophysical Observatory Fürstenfeldbruck, Ludwigshöhe 8.
+<br></br>

 #### <small>April 2017 </small> Romy at EGU

 Again, there will be a special session on *New developments in seismic and geodetic instrumentation (SM 5.2)* at the [EGU General Assembly](http://www.egu2017.eu/) from 23 to 28 April in Vienna.
 In addition, the members of the Romy group have submitted several contributions related to the ROMY project: